-Adjacent lands are those lands contiguous to a specific natural heritage feature or area where it is likely that development or site alteration would have a negative impact on the natural heritage feature or areas.
-Generally, an Environmental Impact Study (EIS) or Environmental Assessment (EA) is required to assess potential impacts of the proposed activities, and recommend appropriate setbacks (i.e., established buffers) from the Nnatural Hheritage feature(s) and or area(s) within the adjacent lands, to ensure no negative impacts (see Table 6.1).
-The minimum buffers, where applicable, apply within the adjacent lands and are identified to prevent damage and degradation to the identified Nnatural Hheritage features and areas and that are part of the Natural Heritage System.
+Adjacent lands are those lands contiguous to a specific natural heritage feature or area where it is likely that development or site alteration would have a negative impact on the natural heritage feature or area.
+Generally, an Environmental Impact Study (EIS) or Environmental Assessment (EA) is required to assess potential impacts of the proposed activities, and recommend appropriate setbacks (i.e., established buffers) from the natural heritage feature or area within the adjacent lands, to ensure no negative impacts.
+The minimum buffers, where applicable, are identified to prevent damage and degradation to the natural heritage features and areas that are part of the Natural Heritage System.
 Requirements related to minimum buffers, where applicable, established buffers and adjacent lands, for all natural heritage features and areas, are identified on Table 6.1.